editor

 Specify which other characters (besides the normal alphanumeric

 ones) should be considered as part of a word.
-This overrides
+When using this

 -Y name, --syntax=name